5 Lessons From Casting Directors Workshops

 Why Actors Sign Up For Casting Directors Workshops

 Many actors think these workshops are a way to meet casting directors and get tips for auditions.
-Some workshops do give advice and insights from the pros, but it’s important to know each workshop and casting director is different.
-While a few might help you improve your acting skills, most aren’t there to coach you.
-And, honestly, they’re likely to forget about you – and every other actor they meet – once the workshop is over.
+Some workshops might give advice and insights from the pros, but it is important to know each workshop and casting director is different.
+The most common reasons why actors seek for these workshops are:

 [Read also: #CastMe: The Boring Factor]